Preserving the Legacy

-After doing all the scholarly research on the most seminal moment in Corvette history, "the beginning" Richard pitched a story idea to a writer at the Watkins Glen, NY Star-Gazette newspaper since this is where Harley Earl first envisioned creating the Corvette!
-In a very simple way, the newspaper article below published this story-line to celebrate the 50th Anniv. of the Watkins Glen race that was taking place in 1998.
-Richard supplied the necessary facts, photos and content on Nick Fraboni's role (Richard befriended Nick and did first-hand interviews with him) as well as Harley's historically significant quote at the end of the article shown directly below, "Watkins Glen, that's where I got the idea for the Corvette."
-The Star-Gazette's Charlie Coon did a fantastic job sewing this story together.
+After doing all the scholarly research on the most seminal moment in Corvette history, "the beginning" Richard pitched his idea to a writer of the Watkins Glen, NY Star-Gazette and it was published, below.
+This little known side to the overall Corvette story came out at the 50th Anniv. of the Watkins Glen race taking place in 1998.
+Richard supplied the necessary facts, photos and content on Nick Fraboni's role (Richard befriended Nick and did first-hand interviews with him) as well as supplied Harley's historically significant quote at the end of this article, "Watkins Glen, that's where I got the idea for the Corvette."
+The Star-Gazette's Charlie Coon did a fantastic job sewing the story together.

-Oddly, in the decades leading up to this 1998 article, nobody else had ever before discovered this significant vein in Corvette history, or, simply encapsulated all the facts together for people to easily understand where HJE got the idea.
+Oddly, in the decades leading up to this 1998 article, nobody else had discovered this significant vein in Corvette history, or, gone about encapsulating all the facts for people to easily understand.

 Lots of savvy people today, who know a thing or two about auto history, often don't know that besides being a talented artist, Harley Earl was one of GM's top dog engineers over the entire arc of his career.
 As a matter of fact his first job title coming into Cadillac at GM in 1925 was as a, "consulting engineer" and later on in a 1954 article Harley penned for the Saturday Evening Post titled, I DREAM AUTOMOBILES, he declared, "I attended Stanford University and studied engineering."